-12.7 Equalities and Diversity Implications
+13.7 Equalities and Diversity Implications

-An equality impact assessment has not been carried out in respect of the proposals contained within this report, as there are no proposed changes in housing policy or provided services.
-Where there are proposed changes in rent, service and heating charge levels, these are applied equally and consistently across all groups as appropriate to the accommodation they occupy.
-Those that are in receipt of housing benefit should experience no impact at all, since this payment will change in line with the proposed changes to rent and service charges.
+An equality impact assessment has been carried out in respect of the proposals contained within this report in respect of the proposed changes in service and heating charge levels.
+Notwithstanding these are applied equally and consistently across all groups as appropriate to the accommodation they occupy, there is evidence that those not in receipt of housing benefit may be negatively affected by the change in service charges, and that all groups may be negatively affected by the change in heating charges.